 Member Since: 2020

 Gregory Kelly (PhD., Cornell University) is Distinguished Professor of Science Education and Senior Associate Dean for Research in the College of Education at Penn State University.
 Early in his career he taught physics and mathematics, including four years in the Peace Corps (Togo).
 His research investigates classroom discourse, epistemology, and science and engineering learning.
 Kelly’s research aims to make science and engineering more accessible to students; he brings together the fields of sociology and anthropology of science with sociolinguistics to examine ways that teachers and students from elementary school to college frame disciplinary knowledge, negotiate uses of evidence, and engage in inquiry practices.
 A number of his studies offer methodological innovations by considering how discourse processes and actions are situated in broader cultural and social practices.
-He has authored approximately 100 research articles and chapters including contributions to major international handbooks across a range of topics (inquiry, discourse, epistemology and learning, and epistemic cognition).
+He has authored over 100 research articles and chapters including contributions to major international handbooks across a range of topics (inquiry, discourse, epistemology and learning, and epistemic cognition).
 His most recent work focuses on how uses of epistemic practices and tools can foster student learning in science and engineering.
 His co-edited 2019 book, Theory and methods for sociocultural research in science and engineering education, provides theoretical foundations and methodological tools for examining classroom discourse in science and engineering settings.